Lazar Ristovski

-Lazar "Laza" Ristovski (Лазар Ристовски, born 26 October 1952) is a Serbian retired actor, director, producer and writer.
-He has appeared on stage about 4,000 times, and starred in over 40 films, TV series and TV dramas, mostly in lead roles.
+Lazar "Laza" Ristovski (Лазар Ристовски, born 26 October 1952) is a Serbian former actor, director, producer and writer.
+He has appeared on stage about 4,000 times, and starred in over 90 films and 30 TV series, mostly in lead roles.
 He briefly served as a member of the National Assembly from 1 August 2022 until his resignation on 9 August 2022.

 Biography

 He was born on 26 October 1952, in Ravno Selo village, part of Vrbas, SR Serbia, FPR Yugoslavia (modern Serbia), into a family of Yugoslav colonists, his father being born in Macedonia and was from Gugjakovo and his mother in Montenegro.
 He graduated from the Faculty of Dramatic Arts of the University of Belgrade as an actor.

-In 1999 The White Suit an auteur film by Ristovski (director, writer, lead actor, and producer) was at the Cannes Film Festival in the Critics Week program.
-The White Suit was the Serbian entry for the 1999 Academy Awards.
+In 1999, The White Suit an auteur film by Ristovski (director, writer, lead actor, and producer) was at the Cannes Film Festival in the Critics Week program.
+The White Suit was the Serbian entry for the 72nd Academy Awards.